funkhaus/wp-shopify/README.md

     1. Create an __access token__ by going to the Buy Button Extensions page at `your-site.myshopify.com/admin/apps/private/extensions` and clicking `Create Extension` in the top right corner.
 1. Set up Wordpress:
     1. Download this repo and drop it into your plugins folder.
 Enable it through your plugin settings and then navigate to `Settings > WP-Shopify`.
-    1. Put your __access token__, Shopify domain, and app ID in the WP-Shopify settings.
+    1. Put your __access token__, Shopify domain, and app ID in the WPS settings.
 More info on where to find those [here]( https://help.shopify.com/api/guides/api-credentials).
-    1. Go to `Tools > Shopify` in your WP backend and hit Refresh Products.
+    1. Save your changes, then click Refresh Products.
 Your products and collections will auto-populate from your Shopify store.

 # Syncing
-If you followed the steps in [Installation](#installation), your Wordpress site will now be synced to your Shopify Products and Collections.
+Your Wordpress site will now be synced to your Shopify Products and Collections.

-## Products

 Products are stored as a custom post type called `wps-product`.

-The product ID meta field (stored under the key `_wshop_product_id` on a `wps-product`) connects a product to its data on Shopify.

-The data on Shopify is treated as the source of truth for all product information except Collections.
+The product ID meta field (stored under the key `_wshop_product_id` on a `wps-product`) connects a product to its data on Shopify; that data is treated as the source of truth for all product information.
+Prices, images, variants, names, etc. - every piece of data except Collections - will make requests directly from the Shopify store, ensuring that all information is up-to-date.

+The only times you need to manually refresh your store (Settings > WP-Shopify > Refresh Products) are when:

+* You want to add or remove Products from your Wordpress site after setting them up on Shopify, or
+* You want to update your Collections information.

+Basically, it's a good rule of thumb to refresh your store manually after making any significant changes on Shopify.

 ## Collections

-wp-shopify imports Collections as a custom taxonomy called `wps_collection`.
+WPS imports Collections as a custom taxonomy called `wps_collection`.
 Each Collection in Shopify becomes a term in the `wps_collection` taxonomy.

-### Collection Images

-Each term has a custom piece of metadata called `_wps_collection_image` that contains the URL to the image associated with a Collection.
+Each of those terms has a custom piece of metadata called `_wps_collection_image` that contains the URL to the image associated with a Collection.
 You can set this image on Shopify, then show the image on your site like this:   `<image src="<?php echo $your_term->_wps_collection_image; ?>">`

 # Templating Products

-Once your Shopify data has been synced to your Wordpress site, you can start templating products and collections easily.

-The cardinal rule of wp-shopify templating is this:
+Once your Shopify data has been synced to your Wordpress site, you can start templating products and collections easily, following the cardinal rule of WPS products:

 __Any element with the `data-product-id` attribute set to a valid Product ID will turn into a product template.__